CoMMALab/pyronot/docs/source/examples/08_ik_with_mimic_joints.rst

 * and the remaining joints are driven indirectly via mimic joints.
   The multipliers alternate between -1 and 1, and the offsets are all 0.

-All examples can be run by first cloning the PyRoki repository, which includes the ``pyroki_snippets`` implementation details.
+All examples can be run by first cloning the PyRoNot repository, which includes the ``pyronot_snippets`` implementation details.